· 11 min read

 HTTP clients are a common first networking application to build.
 HTTP is a well known and simple to understand protocol, making it an excellent start.

-In the previous SwiftNIO tutorial, you learned how to use SwiftNIO to build a simple TCP echo server.
+In the previous tutorial, SwiftNIO Channels, you learned how to use SwiftNIO to build a simple TCP echo server.
 In this tutorial, you’ll build a simple HTTP client using SwiftNIO.

 We’ll use the NIOHTTP1 package for parsing and serializing HTTP messages.
 In addition, SwiftNIO’s structured concurrency is used to manage the lifecycle of our client.